msf4-0/Wazuh/Threat&Impact.md

 Phishing scams try to steal users' credentials or sensitive information such as credit card numbers.
 In this situation, scammers send users emails or text messages that appear to be from a credible source that contains fake URLs.

 #### **Impact of Phishing**

+A phishing attack is focused at password theft.
+When passwords are stolen, a cyber criminal has potentially gained access to a company's extremely private data.
+Once successfully hacked into an organization's network, thieves may install encryption ransomware, preventing access to systems and data until a ransom is paid.
+Expect significant business interruption as your IT staff work to detect the ransomware, engage with employees, upgrade security systems, negotiate with authorities, and restore the files.

+### **Ransomware**

+Ransomware is a complex malware that exploits system flaws and uses powerful encryption to encrypt data or system functions.
+Ransomware is used by cybercriminals to demand payment in return for freeing the system.

+#### **Impact of Ransomware**

+Ransomware has the ability to rapidly spread throughout an organization, impacting many devices and systems.
+Ransomware attacks may be disastrous for organizations, resulting in the loss of critical data and operational disruption.
+In several cases, organisations have had to pay enormous quantities of money to ransomware attackers, often in cryptocurrency so that it is difficult to identify who the organisation paid to.

+### **SQL Injection**

+SQL injection attacks inject malicious code in vulnerable applications, resulting in backend database query results and the execution of commands or similar actions that the user did not request.

+#### **Impact of SQL Injection**

+SQL injection can put the application at risk of breach, compromising data confidentiality and integrity as well as authentication and authorization parts of the application.
+An attacker can steal sensitive information such as user passwords, trade secrets, or transaction records from databases utilised by vulnerable systems or applications.
+SQL injection vulnerabilities should never be left unpatched; they must be addressed in all cases.
+If an application's authentication or authorisation components are compromised, an attacker may be able to login as any other user, such as an administrator, which escalates their privileges.

+### **Zero-Day Exploit**

+Zero-day exploit attacks make use of previously discovered hardware and software flaws.
+These problems might exist for days, months, or years before developers become aware of them.

+#### **Impact of Zero-Day Exploit**

+- **Data Theft:**

+  A zero-day vulnerability may be used by attackers to steal important and sensitive data from your organization, staff, and clients.
+They may steal money, sell it to other criminals on the dark web, commit identity theft, or extort the victims using this info.

+- **Account Takeover:**

+  Attackers can use this flaw to gain unauthorised control and access to your network, website, server, application, or any other system.
+They may use phishing or malware to send harmful messages to your contact list.